MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/code-editor.md

 ---
 title: Use the code editor
-description: Learn how to customize pages using the code editor.
+description: Learn how to customize pages by using the code editor.
 author: ankitavish
 ms.topic: conceptual
 ms.custom: